Scientific advice and protocol assistance

 The tailored procedure advises developers on the studies they should conduct, based on a review of the quality, analytical and functional data they already have available.

-The pilot is open to all types of biosimilars and includes a pre-submission meeting to review the suitability of the data package.
+The pilot is open to all types of biosimilars and companies are encouraged to request a pre-submission meeting to review the suitability of the data package.
 Applicants should note that the SAWP will need an extra month in addition to normal scientific advice timelines to review applications.

-EMA plans to run the pilot until it has completed six scientific advice requests, with maximum one scientific advice request accepted per month.
+EMA plans to run the pilot until it has completed six scientific advice requests.
 The Agency will analyse the outcome after completing the pilot.

 For more information: